-Tessa Coleman was born in 1964, she now lives and works in Somerset.
-Her artistic education includes a Figurative Painting Diploma from Heatherleys completed in 2002, following a Pure Mathematics Degree from Exeter University and a previous career as a Japanese Fund Manager in London and Tokyo.
-In Autumn 2014 she is moving to New York and is starting an MA in Fine Art at the New York Academy of Art.
+Tessa's artistic education includes a Figurative Painting Diploma from Heatherleys completed in 2002, following a Pure Mathematics Degree from Exeter University and a previous career as a Japanese Fund Manager in London and Tokyo.
+In Autumn 2014 she moved to New York where she is doing a Masters in Fine Art at the New York Academy of Art.

 Since 2002 she has exhibited widely in exhibitions including the Royal Society of Portrait Painters, the Threadneedle Art Prize, the Lynn Painter Stainers Prize, and the New English Art Club Annual Exhibitions.
 In 2010 she was elected to membership of the New English Art Club after being awarded the NEAC's Cecil Jospe Prize in 2009.